tiny & Vast

 A detailed exploration of key non-dual tantric texts woven through contemporary literature and the felt sense for integrated understanding.

 How has our understanding of human anatomy evolved over time and where are we now?
 Understanding bio-motional movement dynamics and updating our understanding of movement principles to reflect an integrated anatomical perspective.
+Exploring the shift from ‘alignment’ to integration, and from posture to process.

 Broadening our movement vocabulary, creating contexts where organic and original movement reveals itself, organising ideas into creative, intelligent sequences.
 Building curriculums: how to develop an ongoing educational experience for your students, threading overarching themes, and building ideas to weave an ongoing learning process so that you and your students to grow together.

-A continuation of the introduction to working with self doubt and inner critic in the previous training.
 Developing a more nuanced understanding of the challenges that come up in teaching and how we can use our teaching experience as part of our own ongoing awareness practice.

 “I’ve learned to listen in for my inner teacher, and gradually build trust with her, so I can cultivate my own artistry without comparison.
 I’m less invested in perfection and more interested in feeling and authenticity.
 I can ground myself during a class and sit in more silence.
 I can divert from my plan and read the room more.
 I can practice teaching as a practice of awareness itself. ”